ChineloOgbonnah/Power-BI-Project/README.md

   3. Top Category by Profit = Toys,
   4. Top Category by Profit Margin = Electronics,
   5. Profit/Profit Margin by Location = A stacked column chart that shows Profit/Profit Margin by Store Locations,
-  6. Profit/Profit Margin by Category = A donut chart that shows Profit/Profit Margin by Product Categories.
+  6. Profit/Profit Margin by Category = A donut chart that shows Profit/Profit Margin by Product Categories,
-  7. Two buttons were also added here to navigate through the Visuals by Profit and by Profit Margin
+  7. Two buttons were also added here to navigate through the Visuals by Profit and by Profit Margin.

 By Profit                    |                    By Profit Margin